 —It is packed with half-resolving intervals – three of the six notes (SrD) have no perfect fifth above them (most seven-note thaat scales contain only one of these ‘imperfect tones’).
 Two of them (rD) are also ‘perfectly isolated’, with no fifths above or below (many scales contain no such notes).
 This summons a distinctive, perpetually tense set of moods, always tempting further elaboration and rarely seeming to settle even when static on the Sa.
 For a raga derived from geometric abstraction, it contains few clear regularities within itself.

-• Recording in focus •
+• Performance in focus •